 - 39. The use of short-term borrowing can make the borrowing portfolio volatile in terms of interest rate and refinancing risk.
-The benefit to the Council is lower interest costs compared to those that would be incurred if long term borrowing was undertaken, which is also committing the Council to future interest payments at the higher rates which are not forecast to prevail in the long term. . - 40.
+The benefit to the Council is lower interest costs compared to those that would be incurred if long term borrowing was undertaken. - 40.
 Unless new resources are identified, e.g. grants, asset sales, etc. funding the Capital Programme from balances will decrease investment balances and hence reduce investment income levels but the loss, currently, is more than offset by the interest savings generated by not taking on the full borrowing requirement.